 Top mining companies worldwide based on market value

 Two of the world's largest gold mining companies are located in Canada.
-Barrick Gold and Goldcorp are both among the largest mining companies in the world with a respective market value of 29.4 billion U.S. dollars and 27.3 billion U.S. dollars in 2013.
+Barrick Gold and Goldcorp are both among the largest mining companies in the world with a respective market capitalization of 18.3 billion U.S. dollars and 11.2 billion U.S. dollars as of June 2017.
 However, gold producers from South Africa, the United States, Australia, and other countries are also among the global leaders in gold production based on 2016 values.
 Regulations have been formed in order to harmonize and stabilize the mining sector, especially within mineral-rich countries.